Yssouf Koné: CFR Cluj

-Koné was transferred from Rosenborg to CFR Cluj for €600.000 in the summer of 2008.
+Koné was transferred from Rosenborg to CFR Cluj for €600,000 in the summer of 2008.
 He made his Liga I debut on 24 August 2008 under coach Ioan Andone in a 2–1 away loss to FC Vaslui.
 He netted his first goals in the competition on 21 September, managing a brace in 3–0 home victory against Farul Constanța.
 Until the end of the season, he scored a personal record of 10 league goals, including four in 1–0 wins over Dinamo București, Unirea Urziceni, Gloria Buzău and Politehnica Iași.
-He made six appearances in the 2008–09 Champions League group stage with The Railway Men, in the first one the team obtained a historical 2–1 victory at Stadio Olimpico against AS Roma, then in the last two, Koné scored once in losses against each of Roma and Chelsea.
-At the end of the season he helped the team win the Cupa României, coach Toni Conceição using him all the minutes in the 3–0 win over Politehnica Timișoara from the final.
+Koné made six appearances in the 2008–09 Champions League group stage with The Railway Men.
+In the first match, they earned a historical 2–1 victory at Stadio Olimpico against AS Roma, and in the last two, Koné scored once in losses to each of Roma and Chelsea.
+He finished the season by helping the team win the Cupa României, coach Toni Conceição using him the entire match in the 3–0 win over Politehnica Timișoara in the final.

-Koné started the following season by winning the 2009 Supercupa României, coach Conceição sending him on the field in the 81st minute to replace Diego Ruiz in the victory at the penalty shoot-out against Unirea Urziceni.
-He scored an important goal with a lob after a pass from Sebastián Dubarbier in a 2–1 win against FK Sarajevo from the 2009–10 Europa League play-off which helped the team reach the group stage where he played three games.
-He scored his first league goal in a 2–2 draw against Steaua București, also netting a brace in a 2–0 win over Ceahlăul Piatra Neamț, contributing with a total of six goals in the 21 games in which coaches Conceição and Andrea Mandorlini used him, as the team won the championship.
-He also helped CFR win another Cupa României, scoring a goal which helped them get past Dinamo in the semi-finals, then coach Mandorlini used him as a starter in the eventual penalty shoot-out win against FC Vaslui from the final.
+Koné started the following season by winning the 2009 Supercupa României, as coach Conceição sent him in the 81st minute to replace Diego Ruiz in the penalty shoot-out victory against Unirea Urziceni.
+His goal with a lob after a pass from Sebastián Dubarbier in a 2–1 win against FK Sarajevo in the 2009–10 Europa League play-off secured the qualification to the group stage, where he made three appearances.
+He scored his first league goal in a 2–2 draw against Steaua București, afterwards netting a brace in a 2–0 win over Ceahlăul Piatra Neamț.
+Koné contributed with a total of six goals in the 21 games under coaches Conceição and Andrea Mandorlini, as the team won the championship.
+He also won another Cupa României with CFR, scoring a goal which helped them get past Dinamo in the semi-finals, and then coach Mandorlini used him as a starter in the eventual penalty shoot-out win against FC Vaslui in the final.

 Vålerenga

-In January 2011 he signed for the Norwegian team, Vålerenga.
+In January 2011, Koné signed for the Norwegian team Vålerenga.
 He helped the club get past Mika in the 2011–12 Europa League second qualifying round, being eliminated by PAOK in the following round.
-He netted his first goal for the team on 2 July 2011 in a 2–2 draw against Strømsgodset.
+He netted his first goal for them on 2 July 2011 in a 2–2 draw against Strømsgodset.
 On 29 January 2013, his contract with Vålerenga was terminated by mutual consent.